awostenberg/Fury/README.md

 with a translation to Python, planned.

 ###Implementation
 New to F#?
 It reads like Python or Ruby with type inference.
-For example, here is a snippet printing the squares of the first 10 numbers:

-    let square n = n*n
-    List.map square [1..10]

-You can run the above in F# now from your browser in [http://tryfs.net/](http://tryfs.net/)
+You can try F# "hello world" now from your browser in [http://tryfs.net/](http://tryfs.net/)

 The "Syntax in sixty seconds" essay [here](http://fsharpforfunandprofit.com/posts/fsharp-in-60-seconds/) will get you fluent enough to read along the code.
-I recommend:
+I recommend this tour:

 - First,  the core messaging loop in Server.fs
 - Second, the main program and command line parsing in Program.fs